Icarus-An/Fan-remote-controlling/README.md

 # Fan-remote-controlling
-This is the WeChat Applet for Fan remote controlling.
+This is a WeChat Applet for Fan remote controlling.